 In relation to this funding, Transgene signed a collaboration agreement with Emergent BioSolutions to develop a cell line production process and to manufacture the anti-tuberculosis immunotherapy product that Transgene selects for development.

 Transgene retains all rights associated with the development and marketing of candidates generated by this program funded by the NIAID.
+This agreement ended in 2018.

 Collaboration and licensing agreement with Valneva